 U.S. Relations With Honduras

 Honduras is an ally of the United States, and its population has historically registered some of the highest favorability ratings in the hemisphere toward the United States.
 U.S. policy in Honduras focuses on strengthening democratic governance, including the promotion of human rights and the rule of law; enhancing economic prosperity; and improving the long-term security situation in the country.
 U.S. government programs promote a healthy and open economy capable of sustainable growth, an improved business and investment climate, protection of U.S. citizen and corporate rights, and the well-being and security of the Honduran people.
-The United States works with Honduras to address regional challenges – including the fight against transnational criminal networks, narcotics trafficking, money laundering, illegal immigration, and trafficking in persons – and encourages and supports Honduran efforts to protect the environment.

 U.S. Assistance to Honduras